kleinmatic/news-nerd-survey/srccon15.md

-On June 26, Scott and Brian led a session at SRCCON in Minneapolis, at which we asked people to write down something they wanted to know about the community.
-What follows is what session attendees wrote.
+On June 26, Scott and Brian led a session at SRCCON in Minneapolis, at which we asked people to write down the questions they most wanted to ask the community.
+What follows is what attendees wrote.

 These are taken more or less verbatim from sticky notes.